Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 ## Adding CosmosDB to your project

-Our Todo application is almost complete!
+Our Todo application is *almost* complete.
 We need to add a database to store the tasks, and we'll use [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db/) to do that, with the assistance of GitHub Copilot.

 ### About Azure Cosmos DB